ccabanero/ios-unit-testing-patterns/README.md

 #### Description
-Examples of unit testing patterns for iOS application development.
+Examples of unit testing patterns and recipes for iOS.

 ####Languages
 Swift and Objective-C